schell/mogwai/README.md

 [ci]: https://img.shields.io/crates/v/mogwai.svg
 [cl]: https://crates.io/crates/mogwai/

-`mogwai` is a frontend DOM library for creating web applications.
+`mogwai` is a view library for creating GUI applications.
 It is written in Rust and runs in your browser and has enough functionality server-side to do rendering.
 It is an alternative to React, Backbone, Ember, Elm, Purescript, etc.